corda/bank-in-a-box/README.md

  - Integration with external systems
  - Oracles

- Please refer to the Engineering Knowledge Base documentation for further information including, how to get started, a detailed description of the flows in this project and the web APIs.
+Please refer to the [Bank in a Box documentation](https://docs.corda.net/docs/apps/bankinabox/back-end-guide.html) for further information including how to get started, a detailed description of the flows in this project, and the web APIs.